Boulder Felony & Misdemeanor Lawyer

 - Do not post anything about your case on any social media website

-Colorado Felony & Misdemeanor Penalties
+Felony & Misdemeanor FAQs

 Some of the most common questions that people ask when they have been arrested for a felony or misdemeanor offense include:

-A criminal conviction can result in very serious consequences, including incarceration in the Colorado state prison system or the county jail.
+A criminal conviction can result in serious consequences, including incarceration in the Colorado state prison system or the county jail.
 We strongly recommend that you seek the advice of an experienced Boulder felony or misdemeanor lawyer.
-To put it bluntly, if you choose to handle your criminal case without an attorney, your chances of getting the best possible offer from the prosecuting attorney are very slim.
+To put it bluntly, if you choose to handle your criminal case without an attorney, your chances of getting the best possible offer from the prosecuting attorney are slim.